tbadams45/decision-tree/phases/phase2/phase2.md

 discount rate.
 Neither the ranges chosen for Q Var or Q Shift result in a relatively significant change in our performance metric.
-Due to this, it would be reasonable to conclude that Phase 3 is not necessary for this project, opting instead to devote resources toward a more detailed analysis of capital cost and discount rate.
+Due to this, it would be reasonable to conclude that Phase 3 is not necessary for this project, and we may opt instead to devote resources toward a more detailed analysis of capital cost and discount rate.

 Appendix: Example Code
 ======================

-This code provides an example sensitivity analysis performed for a run of the river hydropower plant.
-You can use this to provide a rough outline for your own work.
+The code below performs a sensitivity analysis for the example project referred to throughout this section.
+You can use it to provide a rough outline for your own work.

     # install packages required for our analysis